join me

 • Here is a great healthy recipe to bring to a holiday gathering: Shrimp Dip

 Instead of starting every day with a coffee, try a glass of warm water and add the juice from half of a lemon before your coffee.
-This is a great way to jump-start your metabolism and rehydrate after a night of sleep.
-Staying well-hydrated is key to staying healthy through the holidays.
+This is a great way to jump-start your metabolism and rehydrate after sleep.
+Staying well-hydrated is critical to staying healthy through the holidays.

 Take advantage of every chance to move more during the holidays.
-This is a time when workouts often suffer and most people think “I’ll start fresh after New Year’s.”
-The pandemic brought many challenges for regular workouts and people gained weight.
-Take advantage of virtual workouts in your home or outdoor workouts when the weather permits.
+This is when workouts often suffer, and most people think, “I’ll start fresh after New Year’s.”
+Take advantage of online workouts in your home or consider starting a walking program, setting a goal for daily steps.
+(Try my Just Walk 10K a day program – it also makes a great gift.)

-If you want to maintain health momentum during the holidays and be ahead of the rest, then consider the following:
+If you want to maintain health momentum during the holidays and be ahead of the rest on New Year’s Day, then consider the following:

 • Exercise early in the morning to avoid interference with holiday obligations that may occur later in the day.